 External decorations Visually inspected.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-There are two brick and asbestos stores at the rear.
-There is a brick and slated studio which has the benefit of water, power and lighting.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There is an area of garden ground at the rear.
-The garden is bounded by stone walls, hedging and timber fencing.
-There is a plastic oil storage tank in the rear garden.
-There is access to the rear garden, via a lane, with off street parking available.
-Ceilings Vigually inspected from floor level Cennigs Visually inspected from floor level.
-The ceilings are a mix of plasterboard and timber lath and plaster.
+There are garden grounds on all sides of the property bounded by timber fencing and hedging.
+There is an area of timber decking.
+Ceilings Visually inspected from floor level.
+The ceilings appear to be a mix of plasterboard and timber lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster with some timber panelling.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 The floors are of suspended timber construction, part concrete.
-The floors were partially covered and the property was fully furnished and accordingly our view of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub-floor areas which may exist.
+The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.
+We were unable to locate an access hatch to any sub floor areas which may exist.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
-A timber staircase leads from the entrance hallway to first floor level.
-The kitchen has semi modern wall and base storage units.
+The internal doors are of timber.
+The kitchen has modern wall and base storage units.
+A timber carpeted staircase leads from the ground floor hallway to first floor level with an additional timber staircase leading to the rear of the building.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The two front public rooms have solid fuel stoves.
-All other fireplaces have been blocked off with the surrounds removed.
-Internal decorations Visually inspected.
-Cellars None.
+There are solid fuel stoves with timber surrounds in three of the reception rooms and the dressing room.
+There is a solid fuel fireplace with a cast iron surround in a left hand bedroom.